aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 delete-command sample-text-command
 ```

-Now the `list-commands` sample command will show that these two AWS IoT commands are pending deletion.
+Now the `list-commands` sample instruction will show that these two AWS IoT commands are pending deletion.

 ### Misc Topics

 ### What happens if I open the same stream twice?

 The Java AWS IoT Commands client **does** allow you to subscribe multiple times to the same stream of events.
 You can even
-do this using this sample, just execute the same opening stream sample command few times.
+do this using this sample, just execute the same opening stream sample instruction few times.
 The client will receive event
 for each opened subscription.

 A real-world application may prevent such situations by tracking which streams are open.
 The uniqueness of the AWS IoT